 This report summarizes the activities carried out by the Commission as well as the key scientific findings and impact analyses that the Commission used to inform the recommendations and actions laid out in Section 6.
-The report is divided into several key sections: Section 2 describes the background on the Commission's establishment, membership, scope, and process; Section 3 summarizes the best available climate science as presented by the Science and Technical Advisory Panel report (STAP report); Section 4 presents an overview of known coastal vulnerabilities in the areas of Our Economy, Our Built Landscape, Our Natural Resources, and Our Heritage; and Sections 5 and 6 present the Commission's recommendations and suggested actions for state agencies, municipalities, and the New Hampshire legislature.
+The report is divided into several key sections: Section 2 describes the background on the Commission's establishment, membership, scope, and process; Section 3 summarizes the best available climate science as presented by the Science and Technical Advisory Panel report (STAP report); Section 4 presents an overview of known coastal vulnerabilities in the areas of Our Economy, Our Built Landscape, Our Natural Resources, and Our Heritage; Sections 5 and 6 present the Commission's recommendations and suggested actions for state agencies, municipalities, and the New Hampshire legislature; and Section 7 outlines existing mechanisms and suggests next steps to ensure continuity and implementation beyond the Commission's sunset on December 1, 2016.